odhondt/p5lab/about/index.markdown

 title: About
 ---

-This blog is about my experiments in visual coding with [processing](http://processing.org).
+This blog is about my experiments in creative coding with [processing](http://processing.org).

 The visuals are rendered in the browser thanks to [processing.js](http://processingjs.org/).